The Royal Navy of Sailing Ships

 The London Gazette page of 6 November, 1805 at right announces the death of Lord Nelson at Trafalgar.

-The Captains' List maintained at the Admiralty recorded their date of appointment: rank seniority determined who would command a group of ships as Commodore, and eventually reach flag rank, first being made a Rear Admiral of the Blue: each Admiral was attached to a squadron of the three available (Blue, White, Red) and a flag officer advanced through them, again by seniority, to Vice-Admiral and later Admiral from Blue, through White, to Red (see also Promotion in the Flag Ranks in the Royal Navy during the Napoleonic Wars).
+The Captains' List maintained at the Admiralty recorded their date of appointment: thus rank seniority determined who would command a group of ships as Commodore, and eventually reach flag rank, first being made a Rear Admiral of the Blue: each Admiral was attached to a squadron of the three available (Blue, White, Red) and a flag officer advanced through them, again by seniority, to Vice-Admiral and later Admiral from Blue, through White, to Red (see also Promotion in the Flag Ranks in the Royal Navy during the Napoleonic Wars).

 Any sailing vessel belonging to a fleet would fly at the mizzen or main mast a coloured pennant corresponding to the flag rank of its commander, and a corresponding large ensign aft.
 Admirals with no squadron to command were referred to as Yellow Admirals (see also United Kingdom: Royal Navy rank flags and Heart of Oak).